FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/upgrade-guide.md

 https://github.com/FACT-Finder-Web-Components/ff-web-components/issues/35

 Previously, the specified value had to match the group's display name.
-This was problematic in multi-language environments (often realised through multiple FACT-Finder channels) because display names likely differ across channels.
+This was problematic in multi-language environments (often realised through multiple FactFinder channels) because display names likely differ across channels.
 For each language and ASN group you had to configure a separate template.
 Typically, the only difference however would have been the `for-group` value.